mashedcreative/gift-aid-for-woocommerce/README.txt

 3. Configure the plugin in the 'Products' tab of the WooCommerce settings

 == Changelog ==

+= 1.3.2 =
+* Fixed settings issue that was causing a fatal error for some users.

 = 1.3.1 =
 * Bug fixes.